Discrete-to-Continuous Extensions: piecewise multilinear extension, min-max theory and spectral theory: Introduction

 Besides, for any eigenvector $\vec x$ w.r.t. $\lambda_i(\Delta_p)$ whose multiplicity is $r$, the number of connected components of the support of $\vec x$ is smaller than or equal to $\min\{ i+r-1, n-i+r\}$. \end{pro}

 \textbf{Connections with a method by Huang }

-The following eigenvalue estimate shows a nonlinear generalization of the first ingredient of Huang's proof for the Sensitivity Conjecture \cite{Huang19}, and it can be applied to adjacency tensors on hypergraphs.
-We refer to Sections \ref{sec:inertia-nodal} and \ref{sec:signed-graph} for details.
+The following eigenvalue estimate shows a nonlinear generalization of the first ingredient of Huang's proof for the Sensitivity Conjecture \cite{Huang19}, and it can be applied to adjacency tensors on hypergraphs (the method proposed by Huang works for the case of matrices, and it is based on the Cauchy interlacing lemma, but as far as we know, there is no interlacing lemma for tensors).

-\begin{theorem}[Theorems \ref{thm:FG-p-homo-signed} and \ref{thm:generalized-inertia-Huang}] Given $f,g:\power(V)^k\to[0,+\infty)$, let $S(f)=\{F': f^M_\triangle(|\vec x|)\ge |F'(\vec x)|,\forall \vec x\in\R^n\}$, where $|\vec x|:=(|x_1|,\cdots,|x_n|)$ for $\vec x=(x_1,\cdots,x_n)$.
+\begin{theorem}[Theorems \ref{thm:FG-p-homo-signed} and \ref{thm:generalized-inertia-Huang}] Given $f,g:\power(V)^k\to[0,+\infty)$, let $S(f)=\{F: |F(\vec x)|\le f^M_\triangle(|\vec x|) ,\forall \vec x\in\R^n\}$, where $|\vec x|:=(|x_1|,\cdots,|x_n|)$ for $\vec x=(x_1,\cdots,x_n)$.
 Then, for any $m=1,\cdots,n$,

-where $\lambda_m(F')$ (resp. $\lambda_m'(F')$) indicates the $m$-th min-max (resp. max-min) eigenvalue of the function pair $(F',g^M_\triangle(|\cdot|))$. \end{theorem}
+where $\lambda_m(F)$ (resp. $\lambda_m'(F)$) indicates the $m$-th min-max (resp. max-min) eigenvalue of the function pair $(F,g^M_\triangle(|\cdot|))$. \end{theorem}

+The above result is stronger than the classical inertia bounds for independence numbers, and it also provides a nonlinear generalization of Huang's method.
+We refer to Sections \ref{sec:largest-eigen} and \ref{sec:signed-graph} for details.

 \textbf{Applications to $p$-Laplacians on hypergraphs}

 Motivated by the total variation on hypergraphs, and its regularization functionals \cite{TVhyper-13}, we provide a general {\sl Lov\'asz $p$-Laplacian} eigenvalue problem, and we apply it to chemical hypergraphs (see Section \ref{sec:p-Lap}).
 There is a direct way to define another $p$-Laplace operator induced by the incidence matrix of a chemical hypergraph \cite{JMZ}, which is called the {\sl incidence $p$-Laplacian} on hypergraphs.